bplmaps/lmec-main-site/content/articles/coming-in-2023.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:8k71nt56d/full/1200,/0/default.jpg" caption="This [map of Boston Old and New](https://collections.leventhalmap.org/search/commonwealth:x633f8662) superimposes the outline of the original Shawmut Peninsula onto an 1880 map of the city." class="figure-left" >}}

 After the revolutionary era, Boston entered into a moment of transition and expansion, reimagining its urban form and building neighborhoods from scratch.
 The city's surrounding tidelands were put to work as mill ponds and later as new districts constructed on landfill.

-These newer neighborhoods—including Back Bay, where the Central Library is located—were usually master planned with gridded streets to facilitate rapid sale and development.
+Then came regional railroads and

 > Keep in touch with what we’re planning for the spring!
 [Follow us on social media or join our mailing list](https://www.leventhalmap.org/about/contact-connect/).